dafny-lang/blog/_posts/2025-06-24-evm-bytecode.markdown

 - after the four steps, we reach program counter `0x05`(verified at line 47).
 The instruction at `0x05` is a conditional jump `JUMPI` the semantics of which is: if the second element of the stack is non-zero, we jump (goto) to the address at the top of the stack; otherwise we continue to the instruction at `0x06`.
 - from `0x05`, there are two execution paths:
   * the `if-else` statement at line 49/54 verifies that if the second element of the stack `st'.Peek(1)` is non-zero, we jump to the instruction at `0x07` and otherwise we jump to `0x06`.
   * depending on the path taken we execute one instruction (line 52) or 4 instructions (lines 57) to complete the execution of the bytecode.
-The assertions at lines 53 and 58 provdie some guarantees about the type of the final state.
+The assertions at lines 53 and 58 provide some guarantees about the type of the final state.

 Second, the post-conditions (`ensures` lines 38--43) specifies the correctness of the overflow checker:
 - the execution either succeeds with a `RETURNS` (normal state) or an exception of type `REVERTS` (error state).
-This rules out the out-of-gas-exception and this is why we provide enough gas (line 33) to executer the code.
+This rules out the out-of-gas-exception and this is why we provide enough gas (line 33) to execute the code.
 - the execution reverts if and only if there is an overflow.

-This simple example demonstrates how the Dafny-EVM can be used to check real-life code albeit short, but code that is used repeateadly to detect exceptions and is critical to the correctness of the contracts.
+This simple example demonstrates how the Dafny-EVM can be used to check real-life code albeit short, but code that is used repeatedly to detect exceptions and is critical to the correctness of the contracts.
 A more detailed presentation of this example is available in this [Dafny-EVM github section](https://github.com/Consensys/evm-dafny/blob/master/VERIFICATION.md#an-overflow-checker).

 ## Optimisations